After Hours til Dawn Tour: Background

 On February 2, 2023, the Weeknd announced that a concert film, titled The Weeknd: Live at SoFi Stadium, would premiere on HBO Max on February 25.
 Seven days later, HBO dropped the trailer for the film, and announced it would air the concert on the network, in addition to the streaming service.
 A live album Live at SoFi Stadium followed on March 3 of the same year.
 That August, concerts in Australia and New Zealand were announced to take place between November and December of the same year, with Chxrry22 and Dean serving as supporting acts.
 Due to demand, additional concerts in Australia were announced; two weeks prior to the November 20 kick off in Brisbane, the dates were postponed to 2024, citing "unforeseen circumstances".
 In April 2024, it was announced the concerts in New Zealand were cancelled.
 That August, select concerts in Melbourne and Sydney were announced with Anna Lunoe added as support act, and dates in Brisbane cancelled.

 On January 31, 2025, the same day his sixth studio album Hurry Up Tomorrow released, concerts in North America were announced, with Dean and Playboi Carti as support acts.
 That September, additional concerts in Europe and Latin America territories were announced for 2026, with Playboi Carti and Anitta announced as supporting acts, respectively.
 Additional supplementary dates were subsequently announced.
+In May 2026, concerts in Asia—promoted as the tour's final leg and called "Live in Asia"—were announced.
+Creepy Nuts and Yousuke Yukimatsu will serve as the supporting acts for select concerts.
+The following month supplemental concerts in select cities were announced.
+That June, Prince 85 was announced as an additional supporting act for the concerts at Etihad Stadium.
+Prince 85 later acted as a support act for July 2026 concerts in Amsterdam.